allenc125789/ESP32-BasicDistance/README.md

-## Description
+## Basic distance

-Measures distance between two ESP32C3s by adjusting the wifi transmission power[^1].
+Measures distance between two ESP32C3 by adjusting the wifi transmission power[^1].

+## How does it work?

 Cycles between 5 modes of signal streangth.
 Then sends a bool statement through the ESP-NOW protocol, and if recieved, will power an LED and a piezo buzzer.
 As distance shortens between the transmitter and reciever, the higher frequency the `ledPin` will light up.